vuongducphuong/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 is correct in the :guilabel:`Amount` field.
 Then, make any other modifications to the other fields, if necessary, before clicking :guilabel:`Create Payment`.

-Odoo returns to the invoice, which now has a green :guilabel:`In Payment` banner visible in the upper-right corner.
+Leansoft returns to the invoice, which now has a green :guilabel:`In Payment` banner visible in the upper-right corner.

 .. image:: down_payment/paid-banner-invoice-1.png